Archive-663/kodakFunsaver/Canon FD/README.md

 - Fixed ~f11 aperture
 - Available in: Canon EF, EF-S, FD, RF; Fuji X; Leica M; M42; Nikon F DX, F FX, Z; Sony E

+### Compatibility Note:
+You need a Canon body that allows for mirror lock up.
+Some older film cameras allowed you to hold the mirror up with hardware, but there are some that link the mirror actuation to the shutter actuation so you can't lock your mirror up.
+Just make sure you have mirror lock up.
+Tested on a Canon FTb.

 ### What you’ll need:
 - A few of M1.6 x 5mm machine screws (PETG) or